richstu/copydataset/README.md

 DATA_TYPE should also be written in `mc_tag_meta`.
 The structure of the downlaod folders will be like DOWNLOAD_DIRECTORY/AOD_TAG/nano/YEAR/DATA_TYPE, where AOD_TAG is like NanoAODv5.
+Can also do a sql search on the datasets to limit the files to be copied with the option -s.
+Below are the keys that can be used to search.
+For Mc: filename, path, file_events, file_size, mc_dataset_name, year, data_tier, size, files, events, lumis, mc_dir, year_tag, miniaod_tag, nanoaod_tag,
+For Data: filename, path, file_events, file_size, stream, year, run_group, data_tier, size, files, events, lumis, mc_dir, year_tag, miniaod_tag, nanoaod_tag, nanoaodsim_tag
+* filename: Filename of the dataset file.
+Ex) /store/mc/../...
+* path: Dataset name.
+Ex) /TTJets...
+* file_events: Number of events in the file
+* file_size: File size of the file
+* mc_dataset_name: The name of the dataset in the meta/mc_dataset_*_names
+* year: year of the dataset Ex) 2016, 2017, 2018
+* data_tier: miniaod or nanoaod
+* size: Total size of the dataset
+* events: Number of events for the dataset
+* lumis: Number of lumis for the dataset
+* mc_dir: Directory that the files will be downloaded to.
+Ex) mc
+* year_tag: Tag of the year.
+Ex) RunIIFalll17
+* miniaod_tag: Tag of the miniaod Ex) MiniAODv2
+* nanoaod_tag: Tag of the nanooad Ex) NanoAODv5 for mc and Nano1June2019 for data
+* stream: Trigger name of the data.
+Ex) MET
+* run_group: Ex) A
+* nanoaodsim_tag: NanoAODv5
+An example of a search string would be
+"year=17 and mc_dir=mc"

 * Input files:
   * meta/mc_dataset_common_names